Youngkin decries sharp drop in Virginia's test scores in reading and math

 U.S. Department of Education guidelines for the use of federal relief funds suggest that local school divisions can use the money to implement tutoring programs, including “intensive or high-dosage tutoring,” to offset pandemic-related learning loss, but it is unclear whether Youngkin’s suggestion of sending money directly to families to employ outside tutors would fall under the guidelines.

-School divisions submitted their plans for spending the most recent distribution of relief funds over a year ago, and in many cases have already spent millions of what was allocated to them, but Youngkin directed Balow to require all school divisions to revamp their plans by December 31.
+School divisions submitted their plans for spending the most recent distribution of relief funds over a year ago and, in many cases, have already spent millions of what was allocated to them, but Youngkin directed Balow to require all school divisions to revamp their plans by Dec.
+31.

 “The money is in the bank.
 It should be spent on things that will get our kids back on track for success,” Youngkin said.
 “That’s why the money was given — to put it to work.”